Sarah Cormell, L.C.S.W.

 What can that look like daily, on holidays or the anniversary of the death?

 Talk with your children about how they're feeling or thinking.
 Offer answers to questions, but don't overload with more information than what the child is asking or what is developmentally appropriate.
 It's OK to be honest and direct.

 Ways to support a grieving child include:

-- Allowing for expression of grief
+- Allowing for moments of connection and assisting in the expression of grief.

-- Providing opportunities to remember and talk about the person who has died
+- Providing opportunities to remember and talk about the person who has died.

-- Listening without judgement
+- Listening without judgment or adverse reaction.

 - Offering reassurance, teach your children to breathe through their feelings.